 If you do not meet any of the above conditions, do the following:

-Undergraduate Students: Apply for admission (application fee required) or readmission to UNL at the Admissions Office, ALEX, 1410 Q Street.
-The application deadline for admission or readmission for the Spring Semester, 2014, is December 1, 2013.
+Undergraduate Students: Apply for admission or readmission online through the Office of Admissions.
+The application deadline for admission or readmission for the Spring Semester 2017 is December 1, 2016.

 Graduate Students: Students who hold an undergraduate and/or graduate degree(s) must have a current graduate admission status to enroll for course work.
 Admission can be requested via the Graduate Studies website.

 Registration holds that may prevent you from registering for classes for future semesters appear in the “Holds” section of your message center in MyRED.